henry40408/freshrss-kagi-summarizer/README.md

+## Credits

+This is a fork from [https://code.sitosis.com/rudism/freshrss-kagi-summarizer](https://code.sitosis.com/rudism/freshrss-kagi-summarizer).
+Many thanks to Rudis Muiznieks for this awesome FreshRSS extension!
+I forked the repository to:

+- Figure out how a FreshRSS extension works.
+- Add Chinese (Traditional) as a target language.

+## Tracking Upstream

+- The main branch of this repository will be kept synchronized with the main branch of the original as soon as possible.
+- The version will be `[original version]-[derived version]`, e.g., 0.2-7 means the seventh version derived from 0.2 of the original repository.

+---

 # FreshRSS Kagi Summarizer

 Adds a "Summarize" button to the top of all entries that will fetch the summary of the entry using the [Kagi Universal Summarizer](https://kagi.com/summarizer/index.html).